ipfs/kubo/add-api.md

     //   nIn: The just-created node
     //   p: The path from the add root to the just-created node.
 This
     //     is empty for the root node.
 For large files and
-    //     directories that are chunked and trickled, each chunk and
+    //     directories that are chunked and laid-out, each chunk and
     //     fanout node will have the same path argument.
     //   f: A File reference for the file used to create nIn.
 Don't
     //     seek this (which could throw off the chunker), but you can
     //     use it to extract metadata about the visited file including
     //     its name, permissions, etc.  This will be nil for
     //     io.Reader-based adders.
-    //   top: Whether or not nIn is the tip of a trickle DAG or an
+    //   top: Whether or not nIn is the tip of a layout DAG or an
     //     unchunked object.
 This allows you to distinguish those
     //     nodes (which are referenced from a link with a user-visible
     //     name)